sanketgautam/Apparate/README.md

 4. Add the driver to your PATH so selenium can find it: add `export PATH=$PATH:/path-to-extracted-file/geckodriver` to your `~/.profile` and then execute `source ~/.profile`

 Test it by re-opening terminal & executing `geckodriver` from another directory.
-If that doesn't works, try using `source ~/.bashrc` in step 4 instead of `source ~/.profile`.
+If that doesn't works, perform step 4 again with `~/.bashrc` file instead of `~/.profile`.

 ## Install Firefox Browser